finnpedersenkazes/NAV_Object_Splitter/README.md

 This should make it easy for you to find what you are looking for.

-The AL extension alows Visutual Studio Code to open the file and show you your code in colors.
+The AL extension alows Visual Studio Code to open the file and show you your code in colors.
 So nice.
 And so 2018.